-Furthermore, although this reasoning does not need the irreducibility of p, one easily proves that there exists a monic irreducible p making a rule apply if and only if there exists a monic (not necessarily irreducible) p making the same (generalized) rule apply.
-So it is algorithmically pertinent to restrict to monic p.
+Furthermore, the reasoning on the predicates does not rely on the irreducibility of p: one easily proves that there exists a (monic) irreducible p making a rule apply if and only if there exists a (monic) not necessarily irreducible p making the same (generalized) rule apply.
+So it is algorithmically permissible to restrict to (monic) irreducible p, and doing so avoids having to consider exponentially more factors p.